dimtion/copiepate/README.md

 echo -n "New clipboard content" | copiepate
 ```

-## Notes on security

-In its default configuration, copiepate listens only on the localhost address,
-meaning that the port is not exposed to the local network.

-WARNING: There is no authentication and encryption over the network other than
-the ssh tunnel.
-Meaning that any local process can write to the clipboard by
-knowing copiepate server port.

 ## Vim integration

 You can use copiepate to send the content of a vim register over the network: